 My practice has been funded by: Seattle Art Museum OSP Residency, Andrew W. Mellon Foundation, 4Culture, Artist Trust, Eichholz Foundation, Laurel's Fellowship, Simon Benson Scholarships and Duwamish Revealed to name a few.
 You can find writings about my work in: The Seattle Times, Northwest Public Broadcasting, CityArts Magazine, The Stranger, Critical Reads, Seattle Art Museum Blog, and many others.
 My events have been experienced both nationally and internationally.

-Although an Iowan by virtue and vagabond at heart, I am happily rooted in Walla Walla, Washington.
-My vibrant small town is nestled among expansive agricultural fields and the Blue Mountains, yet just a stones throw from Seattle and Portland where I have a rich creative community.
-Through action and thought, collaboration and solo practice I aim to be an artist citizen committed to equity and mindful living.
+An Iowan by virtue and vagabond at heart, I am happily rooted in Walla Walla, Washington.
+My vibrant small town is nestled among expansive agricultural fields and the Blue Mountains, yet just a stones throw from Seattle and Portland where I have also a rich creative community.
+I am currently a MFA candidate in Portland State University's flexible residency program in Art and Social Practice.